mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 So human life is exactly like...
 I say, [living is like] a leaping fish.
 Leaping fish is exactly just like a spark of lightning.

 Because you don’t know what it is.
 If you say fish, *fish* already becomes a concept, you know?
 But fish is not fish, fish is moving.
 So you say [it’s] movement?
 No. It’s not movement; it’s fish.
 But it’s not fish; it’s movement.
 How can you call this?
 Movement?
 No. Movement means energy, inherent to everything.
 So you can say energy?
 No. It’s fish.
 [So] you can say fish – but it’s not.
-So how can you say the total leaping fish?
+How can you say the total leaping fish?

 That total leaping fish is something you can *learn*.
 You can learn, you can express yourself, right in the middle of... what?
 Pure sincerity, pure heart.
 That is *wholeheartedness*.
 And then you can express.
 That is called the universe.
 So that’s why the leaping fish is very beautiful.
 Very active, very impressive.